RapidformRCA has an extensive range of rapid prototyping equipment situated in the Darwin building, Kensington.

-- SLA works by selectively curing a photosensitive epoxy resin (either clear or white) with an ultra-violet laser – wherever the laser touches the surface of the resin, the resin turns from liquid to solid.
+- SLA works by selectively curing a photosensitive epoxy resin (either clear or white) with an ultra-violet laser – wherever the laser touches the surface of the resin, it turns from liquid to solid.

-- Positives: High definition and accuracy – parts are ideally suited to downstream applications such as silicone moulding
+- Positives: high levels of definition and accuracy, excellent durability – parts are ideally suited to downstream applications such as silicone moulding

 Objet™ 'Polymerjet' Resin Models

 - Over 90 nozzle jets selectively lay down layers of photosensitive Acrylic resin which are immediately cured by two high intensity UV lightbulbs.

 - Positives: very quick build cycle resulting in high definition ABS like parts.
 Default material is a matte white resin but alternative options include flexible, opaque or translucent resins for an additional fee.

 Largest model size: 490 x 390 x 200 mm